visit-dav/visit/src/doc/dev_manual/test_suite.rst

 Regression testing on Windows
 -----------------------------
-Running the regression suite manually on Windows is a good way to detect Windows-specific run-time errors that may have been inadverently introduced.
+Running the regression suite manually on Windows is a good way to detect Windows-specific runtime errors that may have been inadverently introduced.

 A dos-batch script (``run_visit_test_suite.bat``) is generated in the ``<build>/test`` directory, and is similar to the shell script created on Linux.
 The generated script turns on ``--lessverbose`` mode so that output can be viewed while the test is running.